Kevinwty0107/Kevinwty0107.github.io/_pages/about.md

 # News! 🚀

-### 🌏 *ICLR 2025* DistRL: An Asynchronous Distributed Reinforcement Learning Framework for On-Device Control Agents

-  * I am very pleased to announce our latest work [DistRL](https://arxiv.org/abs/2410.14803) was accepted by ICLR 2025.
-We also released code and demos, feel free to check our project website [here](https://ai-agents-2030.github.io/DistRL/).

-### 🌏 *SIGMOD 2025* A New Paradigm in Tuning Learned Indexes: A Reinforcement Learning-Enhanced Approach
+### 📍 *[SIGMOD 2025]* - A New Paradigm in Tuning Learned Indexes: A Reinforcement Learning-Enhanced Approach

   * Exciting!
 Our latest work LITune was accepted by SIGMOD 2025.
 Feel free to check our project website [here]().
+(Coming Soon...)

+### 📍 *[ICLR 2025]* - DistRL: An Asynchronous Distributed Reinforcement Learning Framework for On-Device Control Agents

+  * I am very pleased to announce our latest work [DistRL](https://arxiv.org/abs/2410.14803) was accepted by ICLR 2025.
+We also released code and demos, feel free to check our project website [here](https://ai-agents-2030.github.io/DistRL/).

 <hr style="border-top: 2px solid #bbb;">